 If you want a different version of the above frittata make these asparagus eggs with whipped feta cheese (have I told you lately about my asparagus obsession? lol) for an impressive brunch or meal.

-Maybe you want to taste this traditional Greek pasta that will be the easiest and tastiest pasta you’ve ever tasted.
+Maybe you want to taste this traditional Greek pasta topped with a fried egg that will be the easiest and tastiest pasta you’ve ever tasted.

 If you make my recipe, you have to let me know!
 I absolutely love your feedback.
-This is a huge motivation for me and it keeps 30daysofgreekfood’s kitchen alive.
-Bookmark this recipe and leave your rate and comment below, or take a photo with your Mediterranean Ham and Cheese Frittata and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.
+This is a huge motivation for me and keeps 30daysofgreekfood’s kitchen alive.
+Bookmark this recipe and leave your rate and comment below, or take a photo with your Mediterranean ham and cheese frittata and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.

 Ingredients